 8.5 Assignment.
 This Agreement is not assignable in whole or in part, and any attempt to do so will be null and void, and unenforceable.

-8.6 Amendment.
-The SMART IRB Executive Coordinating Committee or equivalent executive leadership committee may periodically propose and issue amendments to the Agreement and the Indemnification Addendum at Exhibit C in accordance with the processes further set forth in SMART IRB’s published policies.
+8.6 Amendments/Updates to Agreement.
+The SMART IRB Executive Coordinating Committee or equivalent executive leadership committee may periodically propose and issue amendments to, or updated versions of, the Agreement and the Indemnification Addendum at Exhibit C in accordance with the processes further set forth in SMART IRB’s published policies.
 Any material changes in consideration will be open for written comments on the appropriate scope of the change(s) and/or on specific topics.
-Every Participating Institution is entitled to participate in the amendment’s negotiations.
-A Participating Institution may continue participation in the amended Agreement, and an Indemnification Participating Institution may continue participation in the amended Indemnification Addendum, without further action, unless the amendment is determined to be so significant as to require re-execution of Joinder Agreements/Indemnification Joinder Agreements.
+Every Participating Institution is entitled to review and comment on the proposed material changes.
+A Participating Institution may continue participation in the amended/updated Agreement, and an Indemnification Participating Institution may continue participation in the amended/updated Indemnification Addendum, without further action, unless the amendment/updated version is determined to be so significant as to require re-execution of Joinder Agreements/Indemnification Joinder Agreements.
+In the latter event, the SMART IRB Executive Coordinating Committee or equivalent leadership committee may provide for and publish specific transition plans and guidance to minimize disruption to ongoing Covered Activities, and prior terms or versions of the Agreement/Indemnification Addendum may remain in effect with respect to such activities.

 8.7 No Modification by Participating Institutions.
 No Participating Institution may modify this Agreement, the Indemnification Addendum, or any of their terms, and any attempted modification(s) by a Participating Institution will be null and void, and unenforceable.